 Also, remember your “breasts” are not just your lady lumps.
 You need to know how they look all the way up to your collarbone and around your armpit.
 Have a feel in the shower, when your skin is smooth from water and suds, or take a look in the mirror (I know one woman who owes her life to doing just this).

-It is only by knowing how your breasts are normally that you will know when they are abnormal.
+It is only by knowing how your breasts are normal that you will know when they are abnormal.

 Breast changes to look out for